mintty/mintty/wiki/CtrlSeqs.md

 4. The zero-width joiner U+200D forces the subsequent character to also be treated like a combining character, thus not add any width.

-Note that rule 0 is important to keep screen width predictable for applications; otherwise screen positioning would be hardly manageable with respect to changing Unicode versions and emoji graphic resources.
+Note that by rule 0 neither actual glyph availabilty nor the listing of an emoji sequence in Unicode data is required; this is important to keep screen width predictable for applications; otherwise screen positioning would be hardly manageable with respect to changing Unicode versions and emoji graphic resources.

 Note that other terminals support a “Unicode width” mode which may deviate from the rules applied by mintty; a common specification is not yet agreed.